NickstaDB/SerializationDumper/README.md

 This tool was developed to support research into Java deserialization vulnerabilities after spending many hours manually decoding raw serialization streams to debug code!

-Download v1.0 built and ready to run from here: https://github.com/NickstaDB/SerializationDumper/releases/download/v1.0/SerializationDumper-v1.0.jar
+Download v1.01 built and ready to run from here: [https://github.com/NickstaDB/SerializationDumper/releases/download/v1.01/SerializationDumper-v1.01.jar](https://github.com/NickstaDB/SerializationDumper/releases/download/v1.01/SerializationDumper-v1.01.jar "SerializationDumper-v1.01.jar")

 \* See the limitations section below for more details.

+## Building
+Run `build.sh` or `build.bat` to compile the JAR from the latest sources.

 ## Usage
 SerializationDumper can take input in the form of hex-ascii encoded bytes on the command line, hex-ascii encoded bytes in a file, or a file containing raw serialized data.
 The following examples demonstrate its use: